Franco Hernandez: It's Showtime!, Hashtag's Hataw Hearthtrob

 After two years in the corporate world, Hernandez was offered to be part of Hashtags as a member of the second generation to be introduced in February.
 He immediately quit his job and pursued his passion of dancing.

 On February 14, 2017, It's Showtime introduced Hernandez along with seven other new members as additional members for the all-male dance group called Hashtags.
 The first batch of the group was introduced in November 2015.
 He also appeared in different ABS-CBN shows such as Magandang Buhay, Ipaglaban Mo and Gandang Gabi, Vice!.

 In his nine months stint as Hashtag Franco Hernandez, he was known for his excellent dancing skills, being compared to Zeus as the second generation's dance god.
 He also hosted different segments of It's Showtime and was a hurado for several contests in the show with dance component.

 He was part of one of Ipaglaban Mo's episodes, entitled "Groufie."
 He was also part of the IWant series, "Hashtags: Uncovered," where he showed his wares on the dance floor.

 Hernandez was managed by Cornerstone Entertainment, Inc., his talent agency up to his death.

 Personal life

 Hernandez had a relationship with model Janica Nam Floresca up to his death.

 Death

 On November 11, 2017, Hernandez died of drowning in North Lamidan, Don Marcelino, Davao Occidental, Philippines at the age of 26.

 According to his girlfriend's latest interview, they were onboard on a motorized boat when they were all forced to jump when a strong wave hit them on their way back to North Lamidan's coast, Don Marcelino.
 She also said that at the shore, Franco still had a pulse, despite being unconscious.
 He was taken to a clinic where he was declared dead on arrival.
-His wake and funeral were held at Arlington Memorial Chapels and his remains were cremated afterwards.
-His ashes were laid to rest at The Garden of the Divine Word in Quezon City.
+His wake and funeral were held at Arlington Memorial Chapels and his remains were cremated afterwards, his ashes were laid to rest at The Garden of the Divine Word columbary in Quezon City.